BeatriceNakabanda/store-manager/README.md

 Installation

-Create a new directory and initialize git in it.
-Clone this repository by running
+Create a directory, initialize git in it and clone this repository

 $ git clone